SanzharMrz/NLP-papers/NER/Simple and Effective Few-Shot Named Entity Recognition with Structured Nearest Neighbor Learning.md

 STRUCTSHOT discards training phase in CRF and only makes use of its Viterbi decoder during inference.
 In particular, authors utilize a transition matrix that captures transition probabilities between three abstract NER tags: O, I, I-Other4.

 The key idea in STRUCTSHOT is that it estimates the abstract transition probabilities by counting the number of times a particular transition was observed in the training data.
-The transition probability from X to Y is
+The transition probability from X to Y is:

 <img width="277" alt="Screenshot 2022-12-08 at 07 28 54" src="https://user-images.githubusercontent.com/48170101/206333671-554d16db-811c-4e5d-9f47-8965827667a2.png">